How to Learn Regular and Irregular English Verbs

 - Make your own examples for every new verb you find

-- Do the exercises about irregular verbs in the Practice area
+- Do the exercises about irregular verbs online or test your English level with this English Test

 - Keep a diary in English and write down a few things you did every day